jverkoey/BinaryCodable/README.md

 # Binary Codable

-Binary Codable provides Swift Codable-like interfaces for converting types into and from binary representations.
+Binary Codable provides Swift Codable-like interfaces for converting types to and from binary representations.

 Binary Codable is optimized for reading and writing blocks of binary data as a stream of bytes.
 This makes Binary Codable useful for network protocols, binary file formats, and other forms of tightly-packed binary information.